 Author and filmmaker Annette von Wangenheim reviews an iconic book on the Black experience in Germany.
-Written by Theodor Michael (92), who miraculously survived both the terrors of the Nazi regime and the Second World War, the book chronicles personal experiences in a way that makes contemporary history comprehensible.
+Written by Theodor Wonja Michael, a miraculous survivor of both the terrors of the Nazi regime and the Second World War who died on 19 October 2019, the book chronicles personal experiences in a way that “makes contemporary history comprehensible”.

 Deutsch Sein und Schwarz Dazu” (“To Be German and Black”) is a treasure and a gift for German historiography.
 It is a treasure because Theodor Michael succeeds in vividly describing and analysing key events of his dramatic life in a historical and political context, covering the period from the Weimar Republic to this day.

 His personal experiences make contemporary history comprehensible.
 His writing is clear and coherent, combining meticulously researched facts and personal anecdotes.

 Owing to a complete absence of pathos, bitterness and self-pity, the blows of fate Theodor Michael has suffered deeply affect his readers but he does not hide them – he has experienced and survived them.

 His book is a gift because it shows that it is possible to survive the worst adversity, trauma.

 The author, an Afro-German, miraculously survived both the race-related terrors of the Nazi regime and the Second World War.
 His desire to live, his deep faith and his immense appetite for knowledge and understanding without being judgmental are the gifts that helped him to survive unimaginably harsh emotional injuries.
 By sharing his experiences he shares these gifts with his readers.

 Theodor Michael was born the youngest of four children in Berlin on 15 January 1925 to Theophilus Wonja Michael, a colonial migrant from Cameroon, and Martha, his German wife.